Last updated Sept. 7, 2020

 Fatima did her duty as her grandfather Muhammad I commanded and married Faraj for political gain.
 History does not record anything about their marriage, whether it remained a political match or if they grew to care about each other.
 It also does not reveal anything of her perspective on the tragedies that embroiled her father, brothers, husband, and son.
 In writing about her, I have stayed as true to the sources as possible and to an understanding of human nature.
 Whatever the truth of her feelings, Fatima was a remarkable woman in a fascinating period of Spain’s history.
 She lived a cultured and refined life in the manner of her father and her brothers.
-She was well-educated, like her father, and possessed an interest in study that extended to her role as tutor of her grandchildren.
+She was well-educated, like her father, and possessed an interest in studying that extended to her role as a tutor of her grandchildren.

 Fatima possessed no political power of her own, but the sources indicate she had some interest in the machinations of the court.
 She would have been familiar with its rituals, if not its administration also.
 She would have seen the men in her life issue edicts that would direct the course of more than Andalusia's history.
 She would have been familiar with all the cities in the map above, having made her home in Granada and Malaga.
 Several of her male relations, including uncles, brothers, and sons, would have governed each of those cities during her lifetime.

-Her view of the Alhambra would have been different from what visitors see today.
+Her view of Alhambra Palace would have been different from what visitors see today.
 Several parts of the complex did not exist while she lived or they were significantly altered after she died.
-The walls of the Alcazaba would have towered over her as a child.
+The walls of the fortress would have towered over her as a child.
 She would have also witnessed the construction of the and Generalife Palace in later years.
+Apparently, her brother Muhammad III built the section of Alhambra Palace.
 However, the Patio de los Leones existed only after her death.